 Published on 28 September 2022

-As a community nurse at National University Health System (NUHS), Ms Ong ordinarily attends to patients who are frail with chronic diseases, or those who require end-of-life care.
+As a Senior Staff Nurse at National University Health System (NUHS), Ms Ong ordinarily attends to patients who are frail with chronic diseases, or those who require end-of-life care.

 But since 2 years ago when the NUHS@Home programme first started, Ms Ong also cares for patients who, instead of being hospitalised in the ward, are hospitalised at home instead.
 These include COVID-19 infected patients who are at high risk of severe disease, but want to recover at home.